 After one kilometer the woods open to a clearing, which doubles as a parking lot for the Karydies ("Walnut Trees") Taverna.
 It's one of the "hidden" tavernas of Samothraki, but only in theory, because in practice it's probably the most famous.

 The establishment was founded in 1977 and functions in a large cat-filled courtyard.
 The restaurant made its claim to fame on the various goat dishes and the home style of the cooking.

 It's hard to decide between goat with rosemary, goat with plums, goat with honey, goat with quince, goat with wine, stuffed goat, goat with bulgur and … you get the picture - there are over 20 types of goat dishes at Karydies, reasonably priced between 7 and 9€.

 Another renowned dish is the traditional fasolada tsigaristi ("fried beans").
 It takes two days to make, because it's based on a bean stew that has to sit for a day before frying.

 The not so big secret for the tastiness of the food at this wonderful taverna is not only the way it's prepared, but also the fact that everything is fresh and sourced locally.
-Although it might look like the place is owned by cats, the real owners are the Aggelonias', who also run a nearby farm.
-Everything you see in the menu (meat, cheese and vegetables) is made and grown by them.
+Although it might look like the place is owned by cats, the real owners are the are the Aggelonias family, who also run a nearby farm.
+Everything you see on the menu (meat, cheese and vegetables) is made and grown by them.

 Usually you are welcomed by Giorgios - the owner, who, in time, has learned to speak a little bit of everyone's language.
 When we visited he was very eager to learn some new words and phrases.